jjgonzalez2491/MARLEY_V1/README.md

 ## Overview

-This repository contains the implementation of a **multi-agent reinforcement learning (MARL) framework** for modeling long-term electricity markets.
+This repository contains the implementation of a **multi-agent reinforcement learning (MARL) framework** for modeling long-term electricity markets, used in the article "Assessing Long Term Electricity Market Design for Ambitious Decarbonization Targets using Multi-Agent Reinforcement Learning".
 The model enables the assessment of various market designs, policy instruments, and decarbonization strategies in electricity systems, with a focus on capturing the adaptive behavior of profit-maximizing generation companies making investment decisions.

 The framework employs **Independent Proximal Policy Optimization (IPPO)** to simulate decentralized, competitive market environments where multiple agents invest in generation assets through wholesale markets, capacity remuneration mechanisms, and Contract for Differences (CfD) auctions.
+The framework is based on the Ray and RLLIB MARL implementations.

 ![Graphical Abstract](images/181225_Graphical_Abstract.jpg)

----

-## Key Features

-- **Explicit auction mechanisms**: Models long-term market designs including capacity markets and CfD auctions
-- **Multiple policy instruments**: Supports simultaneous evaluation of various policy layers (e.g., carbon taxes, support schemes)
-- **Portfolio management**: Agents manage both new investments and existing assets, capturing incumbent vs. entrant dynamics
-- **Market competition analysis**: Captures the impact of market concentration on decarbonization outcomes
-- **Flexible market design**: Enables testing of radically different institutional arrangements and hybrid market models

 ---